Explore London

 Where: Wembley Stadium,London

-When: 15 May 2010
+When: 19 May 2018

-The cherished FA Cup is football's oldest tournament and has a special place in the hearts of fans around the world.
-What separates this tournament from many of the others is that it champions the underdog as lower division teams have a chance to play the premier league teams and often heroes are created in the tournament.
+The cherished FA Cup (The Football Association Challenge Cup) is football's oldest tournament and has a special place in the hearts of fans in the UK and all around the world.
+What separates this tournament, first held in 1871, from many of the others is that it champions the underdog, as lower division teams have a chance to play the Premier League teams, and often heroes are created before the tournament has run its course.
+The supporters of local teams lower down in the official pecking order relish the chance to challenge the top dogs.
+The dates below are for the final match; for fixtures for the whole tournament and other details check out the official website listed below.<br /><br />

-Times BFI London Film Festival
+BFI London Film Festival

 Where: Various,London

-When: October 2010 TBA
+When: TBA

-Film-fever spreads all across London for two weeks during The Times and British Film Institute sponsored London Film Festival.
-It is the most important film festival in the UK and features premieres, short films, Experimental, World Cinema and the classics.
+Film-fever spreads all across London for two weeks during the British Film Institute sponsored London Film Festival.
+It is the most important film festival in the UK and features premieres, short films, experimental pieces, world cinema jewels and a healthy programme of classics.
+Many famous British actors and filmmakers attend and a fair amount of celebrity-spotting can be indulged in.
+For details on what's showing check the official website listed below.<br /><br />

 Avenue

-Address: 7-9 St James's Street London
+Address: 7-9 St Jamess Street London

 Food Type: Modern Eclectic

 The Avenue Restaurant and Bar is a favourite with the inhabitants of St James, and produces good modern British and Mediterranean food.
-This minimalist restaurant is good value and always packed, despite a sometimes patchy service.
+This minimalist restaurant is good value and is always packed, despite a sometimes patchy service.
 The best tables are towards the back, on the mezzanine level.
 Set menus are usually excellent, and competitively priced.
-For starters try the crayfish salad, and for mains the roast Atlantic halibut (flounder) and the White Park sirloin come highly recommended.
 Quality wines are available by the glass.
-Open daily for lunch and dinner.
+Open daily for lunch and dinner.<br /><br />

 1 Lombard Street